kumuluz/kumuluzee/README.md

 # KumuluzEE
 ![KumuluzEE CI](https://github.com/kumuluz/kumuluzee/workflows/KumuluzEE%20CI/badge.svg)

-> Lightweight open-source framework for developing microservices using standard Java/JavaEE/JakartaEE/EE4J technologies, extending them with Node.js, Go and other languages, and migrating to cloud-native architecture.
+> Lightweight open-source framework for developing microservices using standard Java/JakartaEE technologies, extending them with Node.js, Go and other languages, and migrating to cloud-native architecture.

-KumuluzEE is a lightweight framework for developing microservices using standard Java/JavaEE/JakartaEE/EE4J technologies, extending them with Node.js, Go and other languages, and migrating existing applications to microservices and cloud-native architecture.
+KumuluzEE is a lightweight framework for developing microservices using standard Java/JakartaEE technologies, extending them with Node.js, Go and other languages, and migrating existing applications to microservices and cloud-native architecture.
 KumuluzEE packages microservices as standalone JARs.
 KumuluzEE microservices are lightweight and optimized for size and start-up time.
 They fit perfectly with Docker containers.
-KumuluzEE microservices are fully compatible with Kubernetes.
+KumuluzEE microservices are fully compatible with Kubernetes and enable Kubernetes-native development.
+KumuluzEE will also provide support for Serverless Functions on Azure, AWS and Google.

 KumuluzEE also provides extensions for developing common patterns in cloud-native architectures, including configuration, logging, discovery, fault tolerance with circuit-breakers, metrics, security, event streaming and more.

-KumuluzEE has been designed to use the standard Java/JavaEE/JakartaEE/EE4J technologies and APIs with optional extensions for easier development of cloud-native microservices.
+KumuluzEE has been designed to use the standard Java/JakartaEE technologies and APIs with optional extensions for easier development of cloud-native microservices.
 Therefore, it is particularly suitable for existing enterprise Java developers, who would like to leverage their skills, but progressively move from monolithic to microservice design patterns.

-KumuluzEE provides full support for **Java**, including Java SE 9/10/11 and higher versions and Java EE 8.
+KumuluzEE provides full support for **Java** latest versions (check each release for specific information).
 In addition to Java, KumuluzEE supports several programming languages, including **Node.js** and **Go**.
 Support for additional languages will be added soon.
 For these languages, KumuluzEE also provides support for service configuration and discovery.

 KumuluzEE is Eclipse MicroProfile compliant and provides support for MicroProfile 1.0, 1.1, 1.2, 1.3, 1.4, 2.0, 2.1, 3.0, 3.1, 3.2 and 3.3.
-KumuluzEE implements MicroProfile Config 1.4, MicroProfile Health 2.2, MicroProfile Fault Tolerance 2.1, MicroProfile Metrics 2.3, MicroProfile JWT Authentication 1.1, MicroProfile Rest Client 1.3, MicroProfile OpenAPI 1.1 and MicroProfile Open Tracing 1.3 APIs.
+Support for 4.x and 5.x is coming soon.
+KumuluzEE provides support for all MicroProfile specifications, including MicroProfile Config, MicroProfile Health, MicroProfile Fault Tolerance, MicroProfile Metrics, MicroProfile JWT Authentication, MicroProfile Rest Client, MicroProfile OpenAPI and MicroProfile Open Tracing APIs.

 ## Getting started

-If you already know how to use Java/JavaEE/JakartaEE/EE4J, then you already know how to use KumuluzEE.
+If you already know how to use Java/JakartaEE, then you already know how to use KumuluzEE.
 It is simple and straightforward.

 See the [getting started](https://github.com/kumuluz/KumuluzEE/wiki/Getting-started) wiki section to create your first light-weight standalone Java microservice in 5 minutes.